USEPA/power-sector-dev-portal/content/ggplot/using-the-theme/using-the-theme.md

                     legend_position = 'none')
     image: "/assets/images/ggplot/using-the-theme/unnamed-chunk-7-1.svg"
     alt: "An image of a bar chart showing generation resource mix by fuel type built in ggplot with the custom theme_capd() theme applied.
 Tick marks have now been added to the x-axis labels and the legend had been removed to show that that’s possible.
 The default color scheme is still applied."
+  - content: |
+      Lastly, we can add the `scale_fill_capd_discrete` function to apply a custom color palette for fuel types.
+    code: |
+      gg_ex_bar +
+         theme_capd(grid_lines = c('major','minor'),
+                    axis_lines = 'vert',
+                    ticks = TRUE,
+                    legend_position = 'none')
+    image: "/assets/images/ggplot/using-the-theme/unnamed-chunk-8-1.svg"
+    alt: "An image of a bar chart showing generation resource mix by fuel type built in ggplot with the custom theme_capd() theme applied.
+The custom fuel type color palette from the CAPD data visualization style guide has now been applied so that the colors of the bars match the fuel type they’re representing."
   - title: "General theme info"
     level: 3
     content: |